 RYT 200, certified Yoga Works Teacher and Nationally Registered Yoga Alliance Instructor.
 She holds advanced teacher trainings and certifications in Yoga of the Heart for Cardiac and Cancer Care, and Restorative Yoga.
 Cindy was instrumental is developing the Yoga program at High Watch Recovery Center and is a teacher for their program.
 She has been teaching since 2005 at Yoga at Space in Lakeville, CT.
 Her compassionate style of teaching integrates movement with breath to affect change and promote health on many different levels.
 Cindy is a member of the International Association of Yoga Therapists.
 Email Cindy here.

-Giri Bek - South Florida, New York & The Berkshires, Mass.
+Giri Bek - South Florida.
 RYT-500, Yoga & Meditation Instructor, clean & sober since 1994.
 Transformational Breath Facilitator and Holistic Nutritionist.
 Member of Alliance for Addiction Solutions.
 Giri has been on her healing journey for over 16 years.
 She has been working with people overcoming self-defeating behaviors for more than a decade, through yoga, nutrition and breathwork.
 She offers classes to individuals and groups and hosts day retreats.
 She is the creator of the recently released CD, “Inner Peace in Recovery” see www.GiriBek.com for details or email Giri here

 Barbara Austin: Atlanta